llmware-ai/llmware/README.md

         "Tesla implemented steep price cuts in the second half of the year around the world.
 In a Wednesday " "presentation, the company warned investors that it’s 'currently between two major growth waves.'")

-#   create an agent using LLMfx class
+#   create an agent using the LLMfx class
 agent = LLMfx()

-#   load text to process
+#   Load text to process
 agent.load_work(text)

-#   load 'models' as 'tools' to be used in analysis process
+#   Load 'models' as 'tools' to be used in the analysis process
 agent.load_tool("sentiment")
 agent.load_tool("extract")
 agent.load_tool("topics")